OuhscBbmc/usnavy-assignment-survey-1/analysis/survey-response-2/survey-response-2.md

 ---

 This report covers the survey about attitudes collected by Richard Childers, MD and Joel Schofer, MD.

+Overall satisfaction was treated as a continuous response variable in a multiple regression.
+The best fitting model included the three predictor variables of (a) specialty type, (b) officer rank, and (c) billet category, and no interaction terms.
+Additional variables such as (d) bonus pay, (e) deployment rate, and (f) staffing status did not improve the model fit significantly, and therefore were removed.

+Among the five levels in billet category, CONUS MTF had the highest values of satisfaction, and served as the reference group.
+The CONUS Operational, OCONUS MTF, and Non-operational/non-clinical types were roughly .4 units less satisfied than CONUS MTF (after holding the other two predictors constant).
+Similarly, physicians currently assigned to OCONUS operational were 1.1 units less satisfied than CONUS MTF.

+Among the five levels in specialty type, the non-surgical physicians were most satisfied, and served as the reference group.
+Residents were .2 units less satisfied, which was not significantly different.
+However, the difference was significant between the nonsurgical type and the surgical (.3 units), family practice (.4 units) and operational (.7 units) types.

+Officer rank was a continuous variable and had a significant positive slope: satisfaction increased with seniority.
+Note that this does not necessarily mean an officer is expected to grow more satisfied as seniority increases; an alternate explanation is that less-satisfied officers leave the Navy while the more-satisfied officer remain and are promoted.
+Longitudinal studies are needed to evaluate these competing explanations.

 <!--  Set the working directory to the repository's base directory; this assumes the report is nested inside of two directories.-->